 Fear comes from uncertainty, not problems themselves.

-How I Approach CVT Issues Now
+How to Approach CVT Issues Now

-I no longer ignore:
+No longer ignore:

 - Hesitation